nhu-mai-101/VentureLend/README.md

 ## Features
 **Landing Page:** Allows users to learn about VentureLend, how to borrow a loan, how to invest in a loan, as well as sign up/log in for the service.

-**Sign Up/Log In:** Signup allows users to create a new account if they do not already have one.
-Login lets previously signed-up users log in to their User Profile.
+**Sign Up/Log In:** Sign Up allows users to create a new account if they do not already have one.
+Log In lets previously signed-up users log in to their User Profile.

 **User Profile:** Displays user information, such as name, email, current loans, and current investments.
 Users can also apply for a new loan or make a new investment.